 The third law illustrates the existence of the counter force which is related to normal forces, tension, etc.

-If a body consist of more than one element and support, each then element and support can be isolated from the system, such diagram is called free body diagram.
+If a body consists of over one element and support, each then element and support can be isolated from the system, such a diagram is called free body diagram.